Part of the upcoming Secrets of St James's Tour.

 Lennon: "She did a thing called Dance Event, where different cards kept coming through the door every day saying BREATHE and DANCE and WATCH ALL THE LIGHTS UNTIL DAWN, and they upset me or made me happy, depending.
 I'd get very upset about it being intellectual or all f****** avant-garde, then I'd like it, and then I wouldn't.

-She was suitably impressed, and said, "Well, let's make one ourselves."
+She was impressed and said, "Well, let's make one ourselves."
 So we made Two Virgins.
 It was midnight when we started; it was dawn when we finished, and then we made love at dawn.
 It was very beautiful."

 Cynthia returned home to find them in bed together.
 Ono, wearing her dressing gown.
 The marriage in ruins, she filed for divorce.